BritishPandaChick/disney-codes/log.md

 - Use https://colorpalettes.net/color-palette-3810/ to add more styles for story section.

 **Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)

+## Day 2: July 6, 2019
+**What I Did Today:** Added Bootstrap classes and CSS styles for header, story and celebration sections on 30 Days, 30 Sites event invitation page.

+**Day Summary:** I finished the header.
+Although I used some of my original code from the first round of 100 Days of Code, I played around with the styles for the background image.
+A lot of time was spent on the story section.
+The columns were stacking on top of each other.
+It turns out that I forgot the row class which helps get the elements inline with each other.
+Tomorrow I'll have to remember to use the row class when I work on the location.
+I added styles for three sections today.
+I just need to finish the celebration section then I can start tackling the location one tomorrow.
+I need to start thinking of how to add JavaScript to this project.
+I might create a modal for RSVP like the W3Schools example but I'm not sure yet.

+**Tomorrow's List:**
+- Finish adding colors for celebration section.
+Play around with line height and padding.
+- Start working on the location section.
+Use the row class to help get any elements inline with each other.
+- Move padding for header text.
+- Start thinking about a JavaScript component for the project.

+**Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)